 Due to it's chin, the iMac doesn't look that much smaller than the Studio Display.

-• Ports: The base iMac has 2x Thunderbolt 3 port on it’s back.
-A higher version adds 2x USB-C USB3 ports at the back.
+• Ports: The base M4 iMac has 2x Thunderbolt 4 port on it’s back.
+A higher version has 4x Thunderbolt 4 ports at the back.
 There’s also a headphone jack at the side.
 And a power button.
 And on the power brick, there’s an ethernet port on some models.
 The Studio Display only has 1x Thunderbolt 3 port (which will be used for display) and 3x USB-C USB 3 ports.
+Not to worry because if you are using the Mac Studio or the new Mac Mini, there’s options for Thunderbolt 5 which is 3 times faster than the Thunderbolt 4.
 There’s no headphone jack because every Mac that is connected to the display will have one.
-Ditto for the Ethernet port.
+As for Ethernet port, if you are using a Mac Mini or Mac Studio, there will be one on those machines.
 There are no controls whatsoever because everything is controlled by the Mac that is connected to it.

 • The sound: Both use the same speaker system which means a six-speaker system with woofers that support spatial audio, but the Studio Display is beefier thanks to having a larger internal chassis.